carmenbianca/report-liferay/report.md

 - Chapter \ref{implementation-and-testing}: \nameref{implementation-and-testing}
   --- Covers the process of implementation and testing.

+- Chapter \ref{product-description}: \nameref{product-description} --- Describes
+  the final products.

+- Chapter \ref{verification}: \nameref{verification} --- Assesses the completion
+  of the requirements.

 - Chapter \ref{conclusion}: \nameref{conclusion} --- Draws conclusions from the
   internship and reflects on it.